Gman-Superfly/Complexity_from_Constraints/README.md

 - This decouples modeling from tuning: instead of hard-coding all λ’s, you can learn them online, integrate with other optimizers, or plug into a broader training regimen (AGM trainer, reinforcement learning, etc.).
 - Auto-balancing (`auto_balance_term_weights`) is a simple built-in heuristic; `WeightAdapter` lets you replace it with something principled or domain-specific when needed.

+### Gradient + backend fast paths

+- `EnergyCoordinator` now defaults to `use_analytic=True`.
+All shipped modules/couplings implement analytic gradients, and quadratic / hinge / gate-benefit families have vectorized paths (`use_vectorized_*`) to avoid Python loops on large graphs.
+- Adaptive coordinate descent is built in: set `adaptive_coordinate_descent=True` to warm-start with coordinate updates when ΔF stalls, then fall back to gradient steps.
+- Torch/JAX backends support the same Landau-style modules (gating, sequence, connectivity, Nash) plus quadratic/hinge/gate-benefit couplings, so you can offload relaxation with `uv run pytest tests/test_torch_backend.py` / `tests/test_jax_backend.py` when those extras are installed.
+- For a complete performance playbook (ΔF90 benchmarks, profiler snippets, remaining ideas) see `docs/speed_up_tweaks.md`.

 ## Hypothesis tests to run
 - **Sequence redemption vs local baseline**: Compare prefix-only scoring to non-local coupling + gating; measure ΔF and earlier-position fixes with `RelaxationTracker` + `GatingMetricsLogger`.
 - **Connectivity threshold shift**: With/without gate-benefit coupling and shortcuts, show that sparse non-local edges plus gating lower the apparent percolation threshold (compare ΔF, hazard stats).